Brookings School Board met tonight, calls probationary status for accreditation controversy “sensationalized,” downplaying seriousness.

 It’s not unimportant.
 Coming this close to costing the district it’s state aid to education is a big deal.
 And those responsible deserve any grief they’re getting on it.

-Although , in slightly better news, in the same meeting the board is claiming that things are back on track, and we should have the accreditation issues resolved in the next few days.
+Although, in slightly better news, in the same meeting the board is claiming that things are back on track, and we should have the accreditation issues resolved in the next few days.

 Whether that’s correct or not, I’m sure we’ll know soon enough.